U.S. wants ruling on 'Dreamers' in Supreme Court's current term

 By Tom Hals

 (Reuters) - The U.S. Department of Justice said Wednesday it will ask the Supreme Court to intervene if an appellate court has not ruled by Oct.
-31 on whether the Trump administration can end protections for "Dreamers" who entered the country illegally as children.
+31 on whether the Trump administration can end protections for "Dreamers" who are young immigrants in the country illegally.

 In a letter to the clerk of the 9th U.S. Circuit Court of Appeals in San Francisco, a Justice Department lawyer said the action would be necessary to give the litigation a chance of being heard by the Supreme Court in its current term, which ends in June.